What Entrepreneurs Need to Know to Make the Most of Their SEO

 Having a mobile-friendly web site is useful for any business.
 People are using their smartphones more and more for casual queries, finding a place to eat, or any number of other on-the-go searches.
 Having a mobile-friendly sight has two primary benefits.
 First, it ensures that the people who actually visit your site on a mobile device will stay on it and look you over rather than immediately leave for a more accessible page.
 Secondly, Google actually prioritizes web sites with good mobile optimization when people run searches from their smartphones.
 You and a competitor may have near-equivalent search rankings on a normal computer, but if you’re mobile-optimized and they aren’t, you suddenly leap ahead in the rankings when someone searches on their phone.

 Security is scrutinized by search engines, visitors, and potential hackers.
 Even if you don’t accept credit card payments, any web site with a subscription or sign-in feature is liable to suffer a security breach of its visitors’ data.
 There are numerous methods you can employ to improve security from heightened encryption to obtaining security certificates to using HTTPS links instead of HTTP.
 While you aren’t expected to have bank-level cybersecurity, you shouldn’t let customer protections slide or sit on the backburner.

 Numero Uno Web Solutions is a provider of search engine optimization solutions for startups and small companies from all industries and fields.
-As a trusted Google partner, we stay on the pulse of industry changes and adapt our practices to produce quality SEO plans to fuel the growth of businesses across communities.
+We stay on the pulse of industry changes and adapt our practices to produce quality SEO plans to fuel the growth of businesses across communities.
 Click here to learn more about SEO techniques and how we can help improve your search profile.

 VN:F [1.9.22_1171]What Entrepreneurs Need to Know to Make the Most of Their SEO,